antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 Windows Forms Updates for High DPI
 ----------------------------------

-Windows Forms High DPI support has been updated to include more controls.
-The [.NET Framework 4.5.2(http://blogs.msdn.com/b/dotnet/archive/2014/05/05/announcing-the-net-framework-4-5-2-release.aspx) included high DPI support for an initial set of Windows Forms controls.
+Windows Forms High DPI support has been updated to include more controls, which is a project that started in the [.NET Framework 4.5.2](http://blogs.msdn.com/b/dotnet/archive/2014/05/05/announcing-the-net-framework-4-5-2-release.aspx).

 The following controls have High DPI support in the .NET Framework 4.6: ComboBox, Cursor, DataGridView, DataGridViewColumn, DataGridViewComboBoxColumn, DomainUpDown, NumericUpDown, ToolStripComboBox, ToolStripMenuItem and ToolStripSplitButton.